Oleg Polunin: Career

-He educated at Magdalen College, Oxford in biology faculty, Oleg Polunin taught at Charterhouse School in Godalming, Surrey, for over 30 years, later devoting his time to writing popular and authoritative guides to the flora of Europe and the Himalaya.
+For over 30 years, Oleg Polunin taught at Charterhouse School in Godalming, Surrey, later devoting his time to writing popular and authoritative guides to the flora of Europe and the Himalaya.
 His most well-known work is Flowers of Europe (1969), a classic text for both botanists and general readers.
 Polunin travelled widely in pursuit of samples and photographs, and he discovered several new species.

 He was awarded the Linnean Society’s H. H. Bloomer Award in 1983.